| Folk

 spoken language but of vocables, nonlexical syllables, such as hey or na, that fall into patterns shaped by linguistic, song genre,

+and musical considerations.
 Traditional singers (or musicians or storytellers) are those who

 have learned their art informally, within the context of family,